-Based on the beneficial ownership of our ordinary shares as of August 15, 2015, after this offering, our executive officers and directors, together with holders of 5% or more of our outstanding ordinary shares before this offering (assuming the conversion of all of our outstanding preferred shares into ordinary shares) and their respective affiliates, will beneficially own approximately 71% of our outstanding ordinary shares (assuming no exercise of the underwriters' option to purchase additional ordinary shares).
-Entities affiliated with RA Capital Management, LLC and certain other entities affiliated with our directors have indicated an interest in purchasing an aggregate of approximately \$32.0 million of our ordinary shares in this offering at the initial public offering price.
-Indications of interest are not binding agreements or commitments to purchase, and the underwriters could determine to sell more, less or no shares to any of these entities and any of these entities could determine to purchase more, less or no shares in this offering.
+Based on the beneficial ownership of our ordinary shares as of August 15, 2015, after this offering, our executive officers and directors, together with holders of 5% or more of our outstanding ordinary shares before this offering (assuming the conversion of all of our outstanding preferred shares into ordinary shares) and their respective affiliates, will beneficially own approximately 75% of our outstanding ordinary shares (assuming no exercise of the underwriters' option to purchase additional ordinary shares).
+Entities affiliated with RA Capital Management LLC and certain other entities affiliated with our directors have indicated an interest in purchasing up to an aggregate of approximately \$32.0 million of our ordinary shares in this offering at the initial public offering price.
+Indications of interest are not binding agreements or commitments to purchase, and the underwriters could determine to sell more, less or no shares to any of these entities and any of these entities could determine to purchase more, less or no shares and offering.
 However, if any of our ordinary shares are purchased by these entities, the number of ordinary shares beneficially owned by our principal shareholders and management would increase.
-Assuming these entities purchase an aggregate of \$32.0 million of our ordinary shares in this offering and no exercise of the underwriters' option to purchase additional shares, our executive officers, directors and holders of 5% or more of our outstanding ordinary shares and their respective affiliates would beneficially own approximately 79% of our outstanding shares.
+Assuming these entities purchase an aggregate of \$32.0 million of our ordinary shares in this offering at an assumed initial public offering price of \$16.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, and no exercise of the underwriters' option to purchase additional shares, our executive officers, directors and holders of 5% or more of our outstanding ordinary shares and their respective affiliates would beneficially own approximately 84% of our outstanding shares.